 Related: U.S. Airlines with the Widest Seats in Coach

 Right Down the Middle: Average Legroom – 31-30 Inches

-American Airlines operates a wide range of aircraft so it will be tough to pinpoint exactly how much pitch you will get in your economy seat unless you do a little research on which plane layout you'll be flying on (which you can find here).
-For the most part, it will be between 31-32 inches, but most likely 31.
-Unless you are flying an Airbus A319, Boeing 757, or 737 MAX, then you can expect a tighter 30-inch pitch.
-Luckily American reversed its decision to fit the brand new 737 MAX's with a measly 29-inch pitch following public outcry and complaints from employees.
+American Airlines operates a wide range of aircraft, so it will be tough to pinpoint exactly how much pitch you will get in your economy seat unless you do a little research on which plane layout you'll be flying on (which you can find here).
+For the most part, it will be between 31-32 inches, but most likely, 31.
+Unless you are flying an Airbus A319, Boeing 757, or 737 MAX (currently grounded), then you can expect a tighter 30-inch pitch.
+Luckily, American reversed its decision to fit the newer 737 MAX's with a measly 29-inch pitch following public outcry and complaints from employees.
+But don't worry about flying those as they are still sitting parked waiting for FAA approval to fly again.
 By purchasing a “Main Cabin Extra” fare, you can expect to receive two to three more inches of legroom (33”-36”) depending on which aircraft you are traveling.

 If you are flying United, you can expect a 31-inch pitch across most of its Boeing planes.
 The exceptions being routes operated on its Airbuses and some 737 aircraft that slim down to 30 inches and 787-8 Dreamliner service, which inch you up to 32.
 United seems to be a bit more generous than American when you pony up the cash for its “Economy Plus” option.
 On average, you will receive an extra three to four inches of legroom, leaving you with 34-37 inches of pitch.
 If you are planning a trip on United Airlines or already have a flight booked and know which aircraft will operate on that route, you can check here to see seating specifics.